Passion provides power, especially in a creative field.

 The ‘Interactive Games & Entertainment Association’ (IGEA) compiled a few statistics in a study to profile the Australian Video Game Development industry from results during the 2018/19 Financial Year timeframe.

 Income generated by AUS Game Development Studios has surpassed the millions, hitting 143.5 million dollars in the last financial year and positions gaming as a necessity in developing the creative fields.

 Melbourne is leading the charge of the gaming industry, housing the location of 33% of Australia’s studio locations and the location of 39% of full-time employees.

 The spread of jobs and studio locations throughout the country’s capital cities is increasing, bringing about more possibilities to prospective employees.
 Sydney and Brisbane are in full swing to join Melbourne’s location status, both holding roughly 20% of studio locations and full-time employees each.

 Want to study Game Design at JMC?

 Working in game development isn’t all about being an artist.
 In fact, only 19% of those employed hold that job title.
 The industry is producing highly skilled employees, with the rest of those employed as programmers, quality assurance managers, admin and marketing.

-Gaming may currently be a male dominated industry, although the prospects of companies hiring new staff within the next financial year could see a leveling out of a predominant gender.
-Women are currently 21% of all gaming employees, with hope to increase next financial year.
+Gaming may currently be a male-dominated industry, although the prospects of companies hiring new staff within the next financial year could see a levelling out of a predominant gender.
+Women are currently 21% of all gaming employees, with the hope of increasing next financial year.